appserver-io/appserver/get-started/psrs.md

 The intention behind our `PSR's` is, to give Admins, DevOps, Solution Providers, Developers and all other contributors of `appserver.io` a public, stable and easy to access API they can implement their applications and components against.

-> Up from the final version 1.0.0 aka `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care, that backwards compatibility within a major version will **NEVER** be broken.
+> Up from the final version 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care, that backwards compatibility within a major version will **NEVER** be broken.

 ## What does our `PSR's` mean for you

-This means, that if you implement an application that works with 1.0.0, we guarantee that it'll work without changes for all releases, up to 2.x.
-PSR's will only be supplemented with new interfaces and methods, whereas existing interfaces and methods will **NOT** be touched.
+This means, that if you implement an application that works with 1.0.0, we guarantee that it'll run without changes for all releases < 2.0.0. `PSR's` will only be supplemented with new interfaces and methods, whereas existing interfaces and methods will **NOT** be touched.

 ## Our vision regarding `PSR's`

 As our `PSR's` are on a higher level that the ones maintained by `PHP-FIG` we hope, that someday we've the possiblity to merge them together and let them be maintained and extended by the PHP community.
-As `appserver.io` actually is the only infrastructure (that we know) for PHP, completely written in PHP, the `PSR's` will hopefully help other developers and companies to get a better understanding of how things are implemented and encourages them to work on their own, almost compatible solutions, which enables developers to deploy their applications on every `PHP Application Server` that implements these `PSR's`.
+As `appserver.io` actually is the only infrastructure (that we know) for PHP, completely written in PHP, the `PSR's` will hopefully help other developers and companies to get a better understanding of how things are implemented and encourages them to work on their own, almost compatible solutions, which will enable developers to deploy their applications on every `PHP Application Server` that implements these `PSR's`.

 More information about our *PHP Standard Recommendations* will follow...